8ball55/digital-audio/index.md

 # Shyan's Digital Audio Projects

 Hey!
-My name is Shyan Shafii, I am an Electrical Engineering undergraduate student specializing in circuit design and opticalelectronics/semiconductors and minoring in Japanese Language & Literature at University of California, Irvine.
-My interests in electronics are mostly musical applications of electronic hardware/software which is why I decided to undertake the course computer music programming (MUS147/CS190) and develop my skills in what I actually want to do with field in the future.
-This website is where I showcase my works for digital audio that I have done in the computer music programming course at UCI.
+My name is Shyan Shafii, I am an Electrical Engineering graduate student at University of California, Los Angeles.
+My interests in electronics are mostly musical applications of electronic hardware/software.
+This website is where I showcase my projects in DSP and audio hardware/software.

 ## Audio Projects for MUS147/CS190